mathworks/EXPO-2023-Apps-Grader-Live-Scripts-in-MATLAB/README.md

 ![MATLAB Expo Workshop Title Slide](Title_Slide.png "Title")

 **Workshop Description:**
 This workshop develops a lab experiment to learn about the prime [MATLAB®](https://www.mathworks.com/products/matlab.html) applications for research and teaching.
-It will be conducted using the [Canvas Learning Management System (Canvas LMS)](https://mathworks.instructure.com/courses/265) and [MATLAB Online](https://matlab.mathworks.com/).
+It will be conducted using the [Canvas&reg;  Learning Management System (Canvas LMS)](https://mathworks.instructure.com/courses/265) and [MATLAB Online](https://matlab.mathworks.com/).

 **Attendees will learn how to:**
 * Use the MATLAB App Designer to create a simple application to generate data and execute a Stroop test that allows experimenters to easily collect data from participants who rate the color of printed words.
 * Design Live Scripts to interactively illustrate and evaluate the generated data.
 Visualizations produced by the app will analyze participant responses and reaction times and introduce participants to more advanced analysis techniques (such as machine learning).
-* Exchange data between the app and Live Scripts in CSV format to foster exchange and accessibility in commonly used tools like Microsoft Excel—a popular tool in many disciplines.
+* Exchange data between the app and Live Scripts in CSV format to foster exchange and accessibility in commonly used tools like Microsoft&reg; Excel—a popular tool in many disciplines.
-* Demonstrate how to develop parts of the application code in MATLAB Grader™Links to an external site. and perform automated assessment in case the application is gradually built over the course of a lecture.
+* Demonstrate how to develop parts of the application code in [MATLAB Grader™](https://grader.mathworks.com/) and perform automated assessment in case the application is gradually built over the course of a lecture.

 The workshop is intended for an audience with basic MATLAB programming skills.
 Participants are strongly encouraged to complete the [MATLAB Onramp Self-Paced Training](https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted) prior to this workshop.